Unboxed-Software/solana-course/content/solana-nft.md

 }
 ```

-Once you’ve updated the `address` field for each `.json` file, let's verify that the assets are ready for upload by running the `verify_assets` command.
+Once you’ve updated the `address` field for each `.json` file, we can verify that the assets are ready for upload by running Candy Machine's `verify_assets` command.

 This will check that: